rgoshen/notes/computer_science/problem_solving/computational_thinking/computational-thinking-for-problem-solving.expressing-and-analyzing-algorithms.md

 ## Common algorithms: find-max, linear search, binary search

-### Finding the Maximum Value
+### Finding the Largest Value

 #### What Can A Computer Do?

 - computers can only perform binary operations that take two operands
   - adding two numbers or
   - multiplying two numbers or
   - comparing two numbers

 #### Finding the Maximum Value